akira/exq/README.md

 Exq uses Redis as a store for background processing jobs.
 It is especially useful for integrating with Ruby / Rails projects that already use Resque / Sidekiq for background jobs.

+If you don't need resque/sidekiq compatibility, you could also look at [toniq](https://github.com/joakimk/toniq) which uses erlang serialization instead of JSON.
+You can run both Exq and Toniq in the same app for different workers.

 ## Getting Started:

 This assumes you have an instance of [Redis](http://redis.io/) to use.